Companies that use Mutiny

 All โ€บ personalization and customer engagement โ€บ Mutiny

-Mutiny We detected 178 customers using Mutiny, 90 companies that churned or ended their trial, and 8 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (66%) and the most common company size is 51-200 employees (28%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Mutiny We detected 108 companies using Mutiny, 152 companies that churned, and 3 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (62%) and the most common company size is 51-200 employees (31%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 โฑ๏ธ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login